Alumni Highlight - Dr. Michael Collins

 Dr. Collins has been a consistent and supportive advocate for trainees at the University of Utah.
 When asked what advice he might give to students considering a career in cardiothoracic surgery, he talked about the incredible versatility of this domain.
 “Consider CT surgery the king or queen of the surgical careers.
 You’re board-certified in both general and chest surgery, so you have license to do so many different things.
 My partner works with the esophagus and down into the belly, as a CT surgeon.
 Your training allows you to do that.”
 He tells a story of being on staff many years ago at the former Cottonwood Hospital when a woman fell off of a horse resulting in an injury to her spleen.
 “It was the middle of the day on a Wednesday,” Collins says,” and they couldn’t get a hold of anyone else.
 So, they called me in and I took her spleen out… because I can!”

 After 37 years, Dr. Collins will retire at the end of September this year (“At least that’s the plan!” he says, laughing).
 He plans to do “lots of things,” he says, “like become the project manager for finishing my basement.”
 In addition, and not surprisingly given such a noteworthy career, Dr. Collins’s retirement will involve quite a bit of continued work in medicine.
 At LDS Hospital, he has been involved in a variety of clinical trial in oncology, and during retirement, he would like to “implement a program where I could continue to follow my patients in a surveillance program.
 Some of these patients are people I’ve followed for 30-plus years.”
 Likewise, he hopes to continue lecturing at the Colorado-based Rocky Vista School of Medicine’s satellite campus in Ivins, Utah.
 He also plans to continue lecturing at the University of Utah in the realm of surgical education.
-A self-proclaimed amateur photography, Dr. Collins loves being in the forest, especially in the late summer and early fall when the leaves are turning.
+A self-proclaimed amateur photographer, Dr. Collins loves being in the forest, especially in the late summer and early fall when the leaves are turning.
 He loves water sports and boating, and will hopefully get to add more of that to his already-busy retirement schedule.

 Thank you, Dr. Collins, for your decades of dedicated service to the field: scientifically, in patient care, and in educating continued generations of cardiothoracic surgeons.